 |Sydney, Wagga Wagga, and other outreach locations in NSW, and Canberra, ACT with state/territory-wide

 |Darwin and/ Alice Springs, NT (face-to-face), with territory-wide phone service|

 These organisations deliver specialist support to people affected by forced adoptions through:

 - a national helpline: 1800 21 03 13 (which represents the date of the National Apology for Forced Adoptions) - calls made from a mobile phone may incur additional costs.
 The helpline is answered locally and available weekdays from 9 am to 5 pm

 - referrals and information based on individual needs

-- where possible, face to face support, casework, emotional support, records tracing, assistance with family searching and intermediary services, group activities, peer support, and facilitation to therapeutic counselling, and
+- where possible, face to face support, casework, emotional support, records tracing, assistance with family searching and intermediary services, group activities, peer support, and therapeutic counselling or referral to therapeutic counselling if required, and

 - administering small grants to build sector capacity and enhance group healing activities to support people affected by forced adoptions, where appropriate/possible.

-Forced Adoption Support Services work to improve access to counselling for people affected by forced adoption and counselling may be offered where services have the expertise and capacity.
+Forced Adoption Support Services work to improve access to counselling for people affected by forced adoption.
+Counselling may be offered where services have the expertise and capacity.
 Where a therapeutic counselling service is not able to be provided directly, appropriate warm referrals are made to suitable services where possible.
 Please call 1800 21 03 13 to discuss what support may be available to you.